feature-engine/feature_engine/docs/preprocessing/MatchVariables.rst

 "time scenario was generated", etc, could be added to the data.
 Then we need to pass these data over to the model to obtain the modelled prediction.

-The MatchColumnsToTrainSet() provides an easy an elegant way to remove the additional metadeta, while returning datasets with the input features in the correct order, allowing the different scenarios to be modelled directly inside a machine learning pipeline.
+MatchVariables() provides an easy an elegant way to remove the additional metadeta, while returning datasets with the input features in the correct order, allowing the different scenarios to be modelled directly inside a machine learning pipeline.